-Samsung and Bose are tech titans, and both are vying for your attention with their noise cancelling true wireless earbuds.
+Samsung and Bose are tech titans, and both are vying for your attention with their noise canceling true wireless earbuds.
 The Samsung Galaxy Buds Pro features an eye-catching yet ergonomic design, which contrasts the Bose QuietComfort Earbuds more mature look.
 There’s more than what meets the eye with both sets of earphones.
 Let’s dive below the surface, and see which pair of premium ANC earbuds is best for you.

 Samsung Galaxy Buds Pro vs. Bose QuietComfort Earbuds: Fit and hardware